-Several influential studies have recently taken up this issue, notably Forster et al. (2016) and Hanushek et al. (2017).
-They examine the age-employment curve associated with different types of education and find a higher employment probability for VET than general education at the start of workers' career, but a reversing pattern in later life.
-However, both studies use a cross-sectional survey on adult competencies and thus rely on a single measurement in time.
-This forces the authors to interpret the employment situation of a given age group in the year of the survey as an early or late career outcome that is valid for all age groups, regardless of the birth cohort.
+employment situation of a given age group in the year of the survey as an early or late career outcome that is valid for all age groups, regardless of the birth cohort.
 This assumption is valid if the social and economic context in which different cohorts made their educational choices and entered the labour market remained constant between the 1950s and 2000s.
 Given the extent of educational expansion, technological progress and occupational upgrading over the period under study, this seems a strong assumption.

-Consequently, we try to contribute to this debate by adopting a life course perspective and focussing on a single birth cohort.
+Consequently, we contribute to this debate by adopting a life course perspective and focussing on a single birth cohort.
 We use data that cover almost three decades and allow us to compare how the employment prospects and earnings vary by age for a cohort of individuals born between the mid-1950 and mid-1960s who either obtained an upper-secondary vocational or general degree as their highest education.2

 Our analysis focuses on Switzerland, the OECD country with the highest share of youth who attend a work-based (dual) VET course after the end of compulsory school: 60 per cent in 2011.
-If VET pays off anywhere, then it should be in Switzerland's apprenticeship system, which trains for both blue-collar and white-collar occupations, leads to nationally standardized skill certificates and enjoys broad support from employers (Hoffman and Schwartz 2015).
+If VET pays off anywhere, then it should be in Switzerland's apprenticeship system, which trains for both blue-collar and white-collar occupations, leads to nationally standardised skill certificates and enjoys broad support from employers (Hoffman & Schwartz, 2015).

-We use the Swiss Labour Force Survey, years 1991 to 2014, to construct a pseudo cohort of individuals observed in successive years.
-For greater robustness, we follow the practice of "identical analysis of parallel data" (Firebaugh 2008) and replicate our analysis with longitudinal data from the Swiss Household Panel (1999-2015).
+We use the Swiss Labour Force Survey, years 1991-2014, to construct a pseudo cohort of individuals observed in successive years.
+For greater robustness, we follow the practice of "identical analysis of parallel data" (Firebaugh, 2008) and replicate our analysis with longitudinal data from the Swiss Household Panel (1999-2015).